johanberntsson/ozmoo/README.md

 ### Windows

 Use the build.ps1 script to build and test the interpreter.
+Example:

+.\build.ps1 -Type z5 -Run